1 Rebooting Your Future

 It probably doesn’t help that many of the issues described and discussed in this book are typically not closely integrated into the curriculum in Higher Education.
 You’ll often find them on the edges, or completely outside of, standard University curricula.

 Despite being sidelined, these issues matter and it is in your own self interests to start thinking about them right now.
 According to recent estimates by Investors in People, the average person spends 80,000 hours working during their lifetime.
-(Investor 2020) So, whatever you end up doing after University, you’ll be spending a lot of time doing it.
+(K. Byte 2020) So, whatever you end up doing after University, you’ll be spending a lot of time doing it.
 Difficult decisions often get sidelined but it is never too early to experiencing your future, see chapter 5.

 If you want to work for a big name like those in section 5.3.3 or 11.3.1, many of the larger graduate employers expect you to have some experience (see chapter 5) before you graduate.
 A large chunk of vacancies on graduate schemes are filled with people who have already been employed as interns or placement students within that (or another) organisation.
 So the sooner you start investigating employers by getting some experience the better decisions you’ll be able to make about what comes next.
 It’s (usually) too late when you graduate.